mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 og_description: "A 1990s memory trick can solve modern performance problems.
 Stop creating garbage and start interning."
 ---

-It's not an unreasonable assumption that for a class as central as `String`,every Java developer should be familiar with its inner workings.
+It's not an unreasonable assumption that for a class as central as `String`, every Java developer should be familiar with its inner workings.
 And yet, string interning is — at least from my experience — an unknown mechanism to the majority of developers.